millxisyes/randomscreenshottool/README.md

 # IMPORTANT
 Use an IDE and edit the file, replace the place where the Webhook URL goes, with your own URL, if you don't know how to make a Discord Webhook, read this article: https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks

+Python 3 or higher is required, download Python from https://www.python.org/downloads/release/python-3124/

+Make sure that pip is updated, ensure this by typing ```pip install --upgrade pip``` into your Command Prompt/Terminal

 # Installation
 Unzip the program

 Open up a Command Prompt or Terminal window

-Python 3 or higher is required, download Python from https://www.python.org/downloads/release/python-3124/

 Install the required dependencies